 Shane Dedman (they/them) came to Atlanta in 2012 to be a poet, memoirist, singer, and director.
-As a Virgo, first generation high school graduate, and southern millennial, their interdisciplinary work is concerned with the subjective semiotics of the tragic, uncomfortable, and subconscious unknown.
+As a Virgo, first generation high school graduate, and southern millennial, their interdisciplinary work and activism is concerned with new media, the translation of trauma to materials, the accessibility of creativity, divergent selfdom, the archive, and the act of archiving.

-They graduated from Georgia State University in 2016 and devoted their further education to the unofficial house of DIY.
-As a vocalist in the band Loner from '15-'17, they performed every weekend in the bars, galleries, and houses of Atlanta's youth culture.
+Having always needed to be resourceful, they devoted their further education to the unofficial house of DIY.
+They performed as a backup vocalist in various venues, houses, and mutual aid benefits from the years of 2015-2017.
 Since becoming a solo artist they have been featured on tracks in collaboration with local ensemble VISITORS.

 From 2016 to 2018 they created, hosted, and edited the works of Feedback Poetry Collective - a workshop, reading series, and zine.
 FPC was hosted out of Mammal Gallery in South Downtown before the arts district was shut down and turned into development.
 The collective featured deeply talented, underrepresented Atlanta writers.